Tax credit for reorganisations

 R&D tax credit

-For R&D tax credit, in line with the legislation in force until 31 December 2019, the eligible activities consist in fundamental research, industrial research and experimental development.
-To avoid doubts raised by many parties, the Budget law clarified that for the definitions of R&D in the scientific and technological field, reference must be made to the definitions respectively of the letters m), q) and j) of point 15, par.
+For R&D tax credit, in line with the legislation in force until 31 December 2019, the eligible activities consist in fundamental research, industrial research, and experimental development as defined respectively of the letters m), q) and j) of point 15, par.
 1.3 of the Communication no. 198/2014 of the European Commission.
-Budget law also specifies that MISE’s implementing decree will provide the criteria for the correct application of such definitions, taking into account the general principles and criteria provided by the Frascati Manual prepared and published by the OECD.

 To determine the cost basis of the benefit, the following expenses are eligible: